On the computation of edit distance functions

 Marchant and Thomason~\cite{MT} give the example of $\hh=\forb(C_6^*)$, where $C_6^*$ is a $6$-cycle with an additional diagonal edge, such that $\ed_{\hh}(p)$ is not determined by CRGs with all gray edges.
 More precisely, they prove that

-The CRG which corresponds to $g_K(p)=(1-p)/2$ is $K(0,2)$.
+The CRG which corresponds to $g_K(p)=(1-p)/2$ is $K(0,2)$, the CRG with all edges gray, zero white vertices and two black vertices.
 The CRG, $K$, which has $g_K(p)=p/(1+2p)$ for $p\in [0,1/2]$ consists of three vertices: two black vertices connected via a white edge and a white vertex.
 The remaining two edges are gray.

 The graph $H_9$, shown in Figure~\ref{fig:h9} and cited in~\cite{BM}, generates a hereditary property $\hh=\forb(H_9)$ such that $d_{\hh}^*$ cannot be determined by CRGs of the form $K(a,c)$.
 Note that $d_{\forb(C_6^*)}^*$ can be determined by such CRGs, but the part of the function for $p\in (0,1/2)$ cannot.